 The apostle states that married people are more divided in their interests in serving God compared to the devoted single man or woman.
 In 1Corinthians 7:26 he mentions the "present distress" as a reason to gravitate toward celibacy, but that cannot be deemed as a universally applicable reason that applies to all Christians at all times.

 Paul is merely pointing out, given the state of the world when he wrote his letter, that pursuing celibacy, if at all possible, would spare people the worldly troubles resulting from becoming married.
-In a parellel Biblical warning, Jesus warns women who will be pregnant or have to nurse children, during the great tribulation (and not at other times), that they will wish they did not have such burdens (Matthew 24:19).
+In a parallel Biblical warning, Jesus warns women who will be pregnant or have to nurse children, during the great tribulation (and not at other times), that they will wish they did not have such burdens (Matthew 24:19).

 In these Bible comparisons of the marital state versus being single, we should avoid thinking that married people are sinning because they were unable to control their sexual drives and therefore needed matrimony in order to handle their lusts.

 A single man burning with passion, even if he is not actually having sex with women (Matthew 5:27 - 28), sins badly, but a married man and woman making love to each other do not sin at all.

 The biggest disadvantage of the married state versus celibacy is that it takes a good chunk of time away from dedicated service to God.
 Those who are married must spend time helping and pleasing not only their mates but also tending to the needs of their children.

-Those who have embraced being and staying single are unemcumbered by the care of a mate or children.
+Those who have embraced being single are not burdened by the care of a mate or children.
 They can dedicate far more of their time and resources serving the Eternal, and doing Bible study, than their married friends.
-Those who are able to live as a single, who also wish to serve God, should take on their high calling and do it with all of their might.
+Those who are able to live under such an arrangement, who also wish to serve God, should take on their high calling and do it with all of their might.